 RESEARCH

 Over the last few years I have been working in collaboration with senior scientists at Natural History Museum, London and the Interplanetary Sciences Archive at UCL.
-At the Natural History Museum I am working with Electronmicroscopy to examine samples of dust I have collected from my families old home in the centre of Hamburg, Germany.
+At the Natural History Museum I am working with Electronmicroscopy to examine samples of dust I have collected from my fathers old home in the centre of Hamburg, Germany.
 The house sits in the centre of Hamburg and withstood the intense bombing of WW2.
 My interests are in the dust as an archive of time and place; of history and memory; and also of the discord between the scientific image and human perception.
 I am currently making large-scale drawings to re-think and re- negotiate the scientific image and generate new readings of time, scale and weight.

 Lightless Air: Drawing Dust and Disappearance